Declutter Your Home FAST

 Visualizing your end goal will help you get and stay motivated. .
 Get pictures from the website or a magazine to motivate yourself and stick them up somewhere so you can see it daily.

 - Keep – If you still use it or wear it in the past year.
 Trash/recycle – Past the expiry date/broken/won’t work.
 Be ruthless.
 Get rid of the stuff you don’t absolutely love or use.
 Just because someone gave you something, doesn’t mean you need to keep it.

 - Donate – Don’t use it or wear it but still in good condition.

 - Trash/Recycle – Anything past the expiry date/broken/won’t work.
 BE RUTHLESS.
 Get rid of the stuff you don’t absolutely love or use.
 Just because someone gave you something, doesn’t mean you need to keep it !

-*(Situations like this occur if you’re moving out of the country and need to sell fast, or if you have already bought a house before selling your current house and taking to long to get your house ready would mean you might require bridge financing.
-In another words, you might end up paying for two mortgages if you don’t sell fast!)
+Designer Tip: Sometimes if you’re moving out of the country and need to sell fast, or if you have already bought a house before selling your current house and taking to long to get your house ready would mean you might require bridge financing, just pack it up as is and sort later.
+It’s better than ending up paying for two mortgages if you don’t sell fast!

 I’m Debi Carser.
 Designer.
 Stager.
 Renovator.
 Downsizing Seniors & Aging-in-Place Specialist.
 For over 12 years I have been helping clients decorate their homes, turning them into stunning retreats.
 I have helped hundreds of clients make money beyond their wildest expectations with my “Add Value to Your Home” expertise, and staged their homes to look like they came straight out of a magazine.
 I have bought several “fixer-uppers” and either flipped them for a healthy profit or turned them into profitable rental properties.
 Come follow me as I share my tips & secrets along the way.